ashveen-actuary/claim-prediction-model/README.md

 📈 Predictive Modeling for Policyholder Behavior

 This project aims to analyze and model insurance claim likelihood based on the behavioral and demographic attributes of policyholders using machine learning techniques.
-The project is built by a second-year actuarial science student as part of a public modeling portfolio.
+The project is built by a final-year actuarial science student as part of a public modeling portfolio.

 🔍 Problem Statement